10 Ways to Save Money on Groceries

 9. Track your spending.

-The only way that you can gauge your shopping strategy success is to track your spending.
+The best way to gauge your success is to create a grocery budget and track your spending against it.
 Ideally, you keep a running tally as you put each item into your cart to ensure that you’re not going overboard.
 But, you should also review your total for each trip against your budget.

 For example, if your monthly grocery budget is $400, then you should spend approximately $100 per week.
 Let’s say that you buy $75 worth of food in week 1 and $125 worth in week 2.
 Week 1 was an absolute victory, but week 2 was a bit of a slip-up.
 You should review your receipt to see why you spent more.
 But, don’t panic just yet.
 Half the month is over, and you’ve spent half your budget ($200 out of $400).
 You’re still on track overall.